-It’s easy to become lost in the digital world, especially if you work from home.
-Social media is a great way of keeping in touch with friends and family; however, it can also drain away much of your time.
-It’s important to establish guidelines for yourself so that you don’t become too attached to your phone or laptop while working.
-If you want people in your personal life (family members) not to distract you on social media at work, make sure that they also have clear guidelines!
+It’s easy to become lost in the digital world, primarily if you work from home.
+Social media is an excellent way of keeping in touch with friends and family; however, it can also drain much of your time.
+Establishing guidelines for yourself is essential so you don’t become too attached to your phone or laptop while working.
+If you want people in your personal life (family members) not to distract you on social media at work, ensure they also have clear guidelines!

 Here are some tips for keeping social media use under control while still being able to enjoy it:

-- Set aside specific times of day at which all devices must go off (for example no phones allowed after dinner).
+- Set aside specific times of day when all devices must go off (for example, no phones allowed after dinner).

-- Limit screen time before bedtime—no checking emails between 9 p.m.–11 p.m.
+- Limit screen time before bedtime—no checking emails between 9 p.m. and 11 p.m.
 No browsing through Twitter feeds after 11 p.m., etc.

-A common misconception is that you can’t be safe when working from home − this is simply not true.
-To ensure your safety and privacy, use a virtual private network (VPN) to encrypt your traffic, and make sure that you have a strong password.
+A common misconception is that you can’t be safe working from home − this is simply false.
+To ensure your safety and privacy, use a virtual private network (VPN) to encrypt your traffic and ensure you have a strong password.
 When using public WiFi networks, consider using two-factor authentication for added security.
-Ensure that your home is secured with deadbolts on all doors, motion sensor lights or cameras on the outside of the house, and an alarm system inside the house—especially if you’re working late into the night.
+Ensure your home is secured with deadbolts on all doors, motion sensor lights or cameras outside, and an alarm system inside the house—especially if you’re working late.
 Also, secure yourself fully when working in unfamiliar locations.

 Finally, consider choosing a secure cloud storage service like Box or Dropbox as an alternative to Google Drive or OneDrive.
 This could help if you are concerned about hackers stealing sensitive information from the servers of your service providers (which they’ve been known to do).

 Self-care is vital to anyone, whether or not they work at home.
-If you are working from home, though, it’s easy to put self-care on the back burner because of the convenience of being able to work from the bed or from your couch.
+If you are working from home, though, it’s easy to put self-care on the back burner because of the convenience of working from the bed or your couch.
 Such convenience can be helpful in terms of creating a flexible schedule.
-However, it also means that you must make extra efforts to ensure that you get up and move around— even if there are no clients waiting for responses, or calls coming in.
+However, it also means that you must make extra efforts to get up and move around— even if no clients are waiting for responses or calls coming in.

-You might think that when working remotely there would be less need for self-care because there aren’t any coworkers nearby.
-No one is there to help with getting out of bed and taking a shower when you need one.
+You might think that when working remotely, there would be less need for self-care because there aren’t any coworkers nearby.
+No one is there to help with getting out of bed and showering when you need one.
 However, having no coworkers can sometimes mean more pressure on your personal life than would be applied when having them!